-Communal Areas in Flats
+Communal areas in flats

 Tenants and leaseholders share the responsibility of keeping all the public areas clean and tidy.
 Additionally, all our blocks have a regular cleaning and estate monitoring services which ensures that a reasonable standard of cleanliness is maintained at all times.
+The level of service provided varies according to the need of individual blocks and we talk to the residents regularly to make sure it suits their need.
+The service charge pays for this service.

-The level of service All communal gardens are for the enjoyment of all residents.
+All communal gardens are for the enjoyment of all residents.
 Please be respectful of your neighbours when using the shared garden.
 All shared space will remain shared, we will not approve any requests to divide the garden up, and the installation of garden furniture or play equipment is not permitted.

-Flats make great homes but to reduce nuisance and noise and to maintain health and safety you must not:
+Flats make great homes, but to reduce nuisance and noise and to maintain health and safety you must not:

-Store any items in any communal areas including under the staircase and landings.
+• Store any items in any communal areas including under the staircase and landings.
 Where these have to be removed you will be recharged.